Eelviny/fsmu.co.uk/_projects/craft-room.md

 ![]({{ site.baseurl }}/assets/images/555E6FB0-4C34-495A-B89B-A9D479FAC7B0.jpeg)

-Solivia and some of the older girls now make washable reuseable pads out of microfleece.
+Solivia and some of the older girls now make washable reuseable pads.
 There is also a supply of knickers for the girls who do not have them.

 ### Donated Craft Material